annarabeony/anna-portfolio/case_studies/create-a-user-centric-cms-for-software-agents.md

 * Bring motivation in new good habits

 ## Researches & Insights

+**Screen Time** - Alarming figures show that we definitely lose time on our screens.
+But I've also realised that there are already many solutions to track our screen time.
+I preferred to aim the app towards the new habit tracking, rather than the screen time tracking.

 **Week pattern & Grid View -** I was previously talking about the life calendar and how it's scary to see the rest of the time we have left.
 If you have a Github account and you take a look at your contributions on your profile page, you can see this kind of year view.
 A day is represented by a square and green tints depend on how much contributions you've made.
 First thing, this is insane to see how much a year looks short when we look at this time view.
 Then, the idea of using color squares to represent days and visualize consistency through a month or a year like this way is a very clever manner.